 A Great Rainy Day Activity

 A great way to eliminate all this extra energy is to put their time on mental stimulation and let them carry out the ideas they love.
 Mental stimulation also tires out kids, who knew!

 They Learn to Plan

 And if those plans don’t work the first time, the kids learn to adapt and find a different solution or use a different tool to achieve something.

 What to Make Out of Wood?

-Below are some very easy woodworking project ideas to craft that also do not require advanced tools.
+Below are some very easy woodworking projects for kids to craft that also do not require advanced tools.

 DIY Bird feeder/Bird house